It’s stuffed mushroom time! This summer-friendly recipe is yet another grill-friendly meal that’s portable, versatile, and super delicious.

 *Cook time reflects prepping vegetables and mushrooms while quinoa is cooking.

-*Nutrition information is a rough estimate for 1 of 4 servings with beans, quinoa, vegetables, and no sauce.
+*Nutrition information is a rough estimate calculated with beans, quinoa, vegetables, and no sauce.

 - Saturated fat: 2.2g